Spectroscopy of Rubidium atoms in solid matrices of rare gases: experimental results and theoretical analysis: Dilute alkali atoms in a solid inert-gas matrix: theoretical analysis

-We now assume that the inhomogeneous broadening of the lines due to the interactions between the dilute alkali atoms and the RG solid matrix is some small fraction of the energy given in (\ref{total-Rb-Ar}) and (\ref{total-Rb-Ar(exc)}).
-Which value has this fraction is very difficult to evaluate from a theoretical point of view only, because it depends on specific details of the position distribution of the alkali atoms inside the solid matrix, for example the inhomogeneity of their position, imperfections of the crystal structures, etc. Thus, it can significantly depend on how the solid matrix is growth, and, importantly, how the dilute alkali atoms are embedded inside the matrix.

-We are assuming that the main effect is due to a (slight) inhomogeneous distribution of the position of the host alkali atoms in the RG solid matrix.
-Comparing our experimental results for the spectral linewidth, reported in section \ref{sec:experimental}, with our present theoretical prediction of the host-matrix interaction energy, we now show that we can predict a semi-quantitative estimate of the atoms' position distribution in the matrix.
+We now assume that the contribution to the inhomogeneous broadening of the lines due to the interactions between the dilute alkali atoms and the RG solid matrix is some small fraction of the energy given in (\ref{total-Rb-Ar}), plus eventually that relative to the excited level in the case of a transition between two discrete levels, that we have seen to be of the same order of magnitude for the Rb-Ar system.
+Which value has this fraction is very difficult to evaluate from a theoretical point of view only, because it depends on specific details of the position distribution of the alkali atoms inside the solid matrix, for example the inhomogeneity of their position, imperfections of the crystal structures, etc. Thus, it can significantly depend on how the solid matrix is growth, and, importantly, how the dilute alkali atoms are diffused inside the matrix.
+We can assume that the main effect is due to a (slight) inhomogeneous distribution of the position of the guest alkali atoms in the RG solid matrix.
+Comparing our experimental results for the spectral linewidth, reported in section \ref{sec:experimental}, with our present theoretical prediction of the atom-matrix interaction energy, we now show that we can predict a semi-quantitative estimate of the atoms' position distribution in the matrix.
+This analysis is also based on the fact, known in the literature and mentioned in the previous section, that each triplet of the spectrum is relative to doping atoms in the same trapping site \cite{Fajardo-Carrick91}.

 Quantitatively, a spreading of the alkali positions inside the crystal determines an inhomogeneous contribution to the linewidth of the spectrum, which strongly depends on how steep the potential energy is at their average position, of course.
 Assuming, as before, that the alkali atoms replace one of the atoms of the matrix, being $r_{Rb-Ar} < R_{eq}^{Rb-Ar}$, we can expand the Morse potential (\ref{Morse}) around $r_{Rb-Ar}$ (taking into account the measured relative energy widths given in (\ref{width}), we expect a relatively sharp distribution of the positions).
 We indicate with $\Delta r$ a small displacement from the average distance $r_0$, which is equal to $r_{Rb-Ar}$ in the present Rb-Ar case, we can obtain the consequent change of the potential energy as